Ashokpal24/Vendor_management_system/README.md

 #### Description

-Returns detailed information of specified vendor specified by vendor_id in URL.
+Returns detailed information of specific vendor specified by vendor_id in URL.

 #### Request